-To apply for Basic Food assistance, visit the Department of Social and Health Services' Basic Food website.
+To apply for Basic Food assistance and other public benefits, visit the Department of Social and Health Services' WA Connection site

 See what funds you may be eligible for at Start Next Quarter.
 If your college is not on the list, contact the college directly.